iljaSL/darkly/README.md

 - An open redirection is used for redirecting the user to different kind of social media
 - An interesting cookie is given to the user `Cookie: I_am_admin=68934a3e9455fa72420237eb05902327`
 - Typing `'` into the search field results in the following error message `You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '\'' at line 1`, SQL queries are not sanitized and we know now that MySQL is used as a DB
+- NSA picture on landing page redirects to a different route and is an object tag
+- Copryright page contains interesting comments in source code
+- Console log errors on the survey page, some validation functions do not work

 ## Flags